dn-m/Plan/Architecture.md

 ## Input

-Several input methods are to be developed:
+Several input methods are to be developed.

-- dn-m language
+### dn-m language

+For the purposes of authoring scores efficiently, a language

-- MusicXML conversion
+### MusicXML conversion

+For the purposes of translating previously authored scores into the dn-m environment, a the [MusicXML](https://github.com/dn-m/MusicXML) framework will convert the abstract musical information from `MusicXML` files to the native `dn-m` `Abstract Musical Model` representation.

 ---